Binky Favis

-Vincent Kenneth Marasigan Favis, better known as Binky Favis, is a Filipino former professional basketball head coach and politician.
+Vincent Kenneth "Binky" Marasigan Favis (born November 22, 1969) is a Filipino former professional basketball head coach, businessman, and politician.

 Coaching career

 He was also a former player of the UST Growling Tigers and was an assistant coach of the 1993 squad, which swept the University Athletic Association of the Philippines men's basketball tournament, he also stayed until 1997.
+In 1995, he coached the Tiger Cubs, until 1999.

 Favis is a former coach of the Letran Knights in the NCAA leading them to a title in 1999.
 He also coached in Philippine Basketball League for several teams.

 In 2000, he was hired by Chot Reyes as an assistant coach for Pop Cola Panthers.
 When Pop Cola was sold to Coke Philippines in 2001, he stayed to be an assistant coach for Coke Tigers and won two PBA championships.

 He became the assistant coach of Jong Uichico for the Philippine national basketball team in the 2002 Asian Games.

 He later joined Barangay Ginebra in 2003 and won another two championship.

+He later returned to national team, this time as Reyes' coaching staff.

-Before the 2005-06 season, he was named as the head coach of Coca-Cola Tigers and had several lackluster seasons with the team.
+Before the 2005–06 season, he was named as the head coach of Coca-Cola Tigers and had several lackluster seasons with the team.
 In 2008, he was relieved as head coach of the Tigers.